-Belgian Hares are sometimes considered the most elegant of rabbit breeds.
+Belgian hares are sometimes considered the most elegant of rabbit breeds.
 They have very long ears that stand upright, a long deer-like face, large expressive eyes, extremely long finger-like toes, and the most rounded back of any rabbit breed.
-Their sleek appearance as well as their agility and speed has given them the nickname "The Racehorse of Rabbits."
+Their sleek appearance, coupled with their agility and speed, has given them the nickname "The Racehorse of Rabbits."

 The Beginning of the Breed

 Belgian hares were first developed in the 1800s for their use as a meat animal.
 In these early days, Belgian breeders tried crossing a now-extinct rabbit breed, the leporine, with wild European hares.

 In these early days, the idea may have been to give their meat the flavor of a wild hare; however, when they were imported to England in the late 1870s, they began to split into two distinct breeds for two distinct purposes.